Fall means crisp air, gorgeously hued leaves, apple picking, and of course, cooking with all the pumpkin:

 This is not your average quesadilla!
 It’s stuffed with pepper jack cheese and spiced pumpkin puree and topped with all the trimmings.

 Skip the greasy takeout pie —bake this gorgeous pumpkin pizza with kale, red onion, and feta for your next pizza night.

 This combination of cauliflower and pumpkin sauce has all the comfort of a creamy casserole without the fat.
 Get the recipe.

 This colorful side dish packed with vegetables is hearty enough to be your main course!
 Get the recipe.

 Traditional custard desserts usually include processed white sugar and heavy whipping cream.
-But we re-created the perfect creamy custard using naturally sweet coconut milk, a touch of maple syrup and unsweetened almond milk.
-Get the recipe.
+But we re-created the perfect creamy custard using naturally sweet coconut milk, a touch of maple syrup, and unsweetened almond milk.